jaykay12/tech/_posts/2020-8-26-java-array-object-wrapper.md

    - <ins>**Advantages**</ins>:

-      - Saves the extra processing task for creating the exact copy of an object.
-If we perform it by using the new keyword, it will take a lot of processing time to be performed.
+      - Saves the extra processing task for creating the exact copy of an object. `new` keyword will take a lot of processing time for the same.

       - Clone() is the fastest way to copy array.